 I previously sat on the Advisory Group of Swinburne University's Centre for Collaborative Business Innovation, responsible for researching and formulating IT-related post-graduate curriculum strategies, and on the Australian Federal government's e-Research Coordinating Committee Reference Group.
 I also spent three years as President of Linux Australia, the national organisation for Linux users and developers and one of the largest Free/Open Source Software (FOSS) organisations in the world.

-In late 2008 I was Technical Supervisor for the first season of The Phone, a reality-TV show produced by Beyond Productions for Fox-8.
-I designed and built custom hardware and software used by show contestants.
+In late 2008 I was Technical Supervisor for The Phone, a reality-TV show produced by Beyond Productions for Fox-8.
+I designed and built custom gadgets (both hardware and software) used by show contestants during each episode.

-I live in Melbourne, Australia with my wife, daughter and son, and you can contact me on firstname.lastname@example.org.
+I live in Melbourne, Australia with my wife, daughter and son.

 You can contact me via:

 - Email: email@example.com